 - What do vets do to diagnose mast cell cancer?

 - Is mast cell cancer treatable?
 If so, how?

 - What is the prognosis for this cancer?

 - Are there new treatments to help make mast cell cancer easier to live with?

 After the show, Dr. Hohenhaus was kind to respond by email to a mast cell cancer question we didn’t get time to ask:

 - When is radiation therapy recommended for Mast Cell Cancer and how do we know if it will work?

 Radiation therapy for the treatment of canine cutaneous mast cell tumors has been studied in a number of research publications starting in the early 1990’s.
 The results from these studies is similar.
 In dogs where mast cell tumors cannot be surgically removed with clean margins, radiation therapy administered to the area where the tumor has previously been removed prevented recurrence of the tumor in a large proportion of dogs.
 Dogs treated with radiation have experienced survival times well in excess of 2 years.

 Radiation therapy is a local treatment and if the mast cell tumor is expected to spread systemically, chemotherapy is also indication.

-Catch all of our Tripawd Talk Radio Podcasts here.
+Catch all Tripawd Talk Radio Podcasts here.